N (singer): 2016–2018: Web dramas, First OST and musical theatre debut

 In February 2016, N was cast in his first web drama as Ahn Tae-pyung, a character who takes care of his grandmother and three siblings after his parents’ death in the web drama Tomorrow Boy which aired on Naver TV Cast in March.
 In September, N participated in his first original soundtrack for a drama.
 N and Melody Day’s Yeoeun released the song "Without You" (Korean: 니가 없는 난) for the drama W on September 7, 2016.
 In the same month, N was cast alongside fellow VIXX member Lee Hong-bin and AOA’s Chanmi in the web drama What's Up With These Kids? which will air on Naver TV Cast on November 16.
-In November N was cast in the musical In The Heights as the lead role of Benny from December 20, 2016 to February 12, 2017 at the CJ Towol Theater in Seoul Arts Center.
-On July 2017, it was announced that he also co-choreographed with Jane Kim for MyTeen's debut album's Track 4 titled '꺼내가' ('Take it out).
+In November N was cast in the musical In The Heights as the lead role of Benny from December 20, 2016, to February 12, 2017, at the CJ Towol Theater in Seoul Arts Center.
+In July 2017, it was announced that he also co-choreographed with Jane Kim for MyTeen's debut album's Track 4 titled '꺼내가' ('Take it out).

 2019–present: Military enlistment, departure from Jellyfish, and acting

 A few months before his enlistment N created his own channel on YouTube where he would share short clips of him dancing, touring, etc. under the title "오늘의 기록" Today's Record.
 On March 4, 2019, N enlisted for his military service.
 On October 7, 2020, N was officially discharged after having completed his military service.

-On October 31, 2020, N left Jellyfish Entertainment after he decided not to renew his contract, he joined 51k on November 3.
+On October 31, 2020, N left Jellyfish Entertainment after he decided not to renew his contract and joined 51k on November 3.
 In 2021, N starred in the tvN drama Mine.
 The same year, he played a supporting role as Oh Kyung-tae, a warm-hearted police constable in tvN drama Bad and Crazy.